-Precision Machining is a process to remove material from a workpiece during holding close tolerance finishes.
+Precision Machining is a process to remove material from a workpiece like plastic mold component during holding close tolerance finishes.

 The precision machine has many types, including milling, turning and electrical discharge machining.

 A precision machine today is generally controlled using a Computer Numerical Controls (CNC).

 Precision machining contributes parts and pieces from space shuttle pencils.
 Almost all metal products use precision machining, as do many other materials such as plastic and wood.

 These machines are operated by specialized and trained machinists.
 In order for the cutting tool to do its job, it must be moved in directions specified to make the correct cut.